App Development Cost: How to Estimate Your Mobile App Project

 This is where the project manager steps in.

 Step 3.
 Project manager estimate

 The project manager connects you to your development team.
-That’s why it’s their duty to find a compromise between quality and budget.
+It’s their duty to find a compromise between quality and price.

 At the final estimation stage, the project manager looks over the developers’ estimates and accounts for other things such as:

-There are also other processes that take time and should be included in the detailed estimate.
+There are also other processes that take time and should be included in the detailed cost estimate for app development.
 For example, if there are two Android or two iOS developers on a team, they’ll need some time at the end of each day to merge their code.

 Apart from that, build creation also takes a rather significant amount of time – up to 10% of total development time.

 When creating a detailed estimate, a project manager has to take into account the release process, as well as refactoring if the project is large.

 All these modifications mentioned above are then confirmed by developers and presented to you.
 In the end, after we estimate the cost to build your mobile app, you’ll get a document with information including the names of your sales manager, project manager, and other members of the development team.

 As you can see, detailed estimation is a hard process that involves all team members.
 Outsourcing companies know that only 5% of all client requests actually become projects.
 For this reason, we can’t provide detailed estimates for every project that comes to us.
 That’s why it’s considered a best practice to make a rough estimate first to find out if a client is ready to work with a particular company.